 In Antwerp, your wine is in insured storage until the moment of sale.
 Once the hammer has fallen on the wines, the buyer is the new owner and the storage insurance applies to them at change of ownership.

 When a cork falls into a bottle, degrades to some extent or if a bottle shows leakage marks, these defects are a consequence of storage in previous years and/or the quality of filling ex-domain.
 Sylvie's is not responsible for this and any loss of value as a result is not covered by the all-risk insurance.

 When a cork falls into a bottle or has degraded to some extent, the wine can no longer be auctioned.
-Sylvie's can decide to auction the wine at a value lower than the original valuation or refuse to sell the bottle prior to the auction in case of slight leakage or a slightly collapsed cork.
-When describing the wine in the catalogue, Sylvie’s mentions the visible movement of corks and/or mentions this in the catalogue.
+In case of slight leakage or a slightly collapsed cork, Sylvie's can decide to auction the wine at a value lower than the original valuation or refuse to sell the bottle as well.
+When describing the wine in the catalogue, Sylvie’s shows in pictures the visible movement of corks and/or mentions this in the catalogue.

 Should such defects occur during transport to the buyer or after receipt, the buyer has 14 days to notify Sylvie's of these defects, with accompanying photographs.
 In such cases, Sylvie's is entitled to pass on the costs of returning the damaged items to you.

 Sylvie's reserves the right to examine the authenticity of wines and goods brought in.
 This includes the type of bottle, the label and the capsule.
 However, the examination can also be taken a step further with the examination of the cork.
 This is done by pulling up the entire capsule or by making a small notch in the capsule of the bottle, releasing the cork, which can then be assessed for colour, production data and/or possible damage.